 \subsection{System Design}

 On the BC, two contracts are deployed.
-First, to establish/demolish connection between the grid area.
-Second, to transfer data per iteration between the grid areas with the established connection.
+First, to establish/demolish connection between the areas.
+Second, to transfer data per iteration between the areas within the established connection.
 The following section describes the details.